 Insect Sting Allergies

-For some people with an insect sting (or venom) allergy, stings may be life-threatening and they will have a reaction called anaphylaxis.
+For some people with a venom allergy, stings may be life-threatening and they will have a reaction called anaphylaxis.
 Symptoms may include two or more of the following: itching and hives, swelling in the throat or tongue, difficulty breathing, dizziness, stomach cramps, nausea or diarrhea; and in severe cases, a quick drop in blood pressure may result in shock and loss of consciousness.
 Anaphylaxis is a medical emergency and can be fatal.
 If you or someone else has these symptoms after an insect sting, seek emergency medical treatment immediately.
 After treatment, you or the other person should see an allergist to learn how to stay safe in the future.

 There are many insects that can cause an allergic reaction.
 If you know you are allergic to an insect, it is important to know how to identify it in order to avoid another sting.

 Yellow Jackets’ nests are made of a paper-maché material and are usually located underground, but can sometimes be found in the walls of frame buildings, cracks in masonry or woodpiles.
 Although their yellow and black stripes are similar to those of bees, yellow jackets are wasps.
 They have smoother and thinner bodies and are equipped with a lance-like stinger with small barbs that are capable of delivering multiple stings.
 Yellow jackets are predatory, scavengers of human food and may sting at the slightest provocation.
 Activities associated with their stings are picnics and proximity to trash cans.